FM-G-CAM: A Holistic Approach for Explainable AI in Computer Vision: Existing Work

 \subsubsection{Inference values}

 Inference values of a CNN represent the inner workings of the model.
-These values include neuron activations, calculated gradients, main input, and main output.
-However, it is not very straightforward to visualise these values in a sensible way.
+These values include neuron activations, calculated gradients, the main input, and the main output.
+However, it is not straightforward to visualise these values in a meaningful way.
 To date, three main techniques have been used to meaningfully convert these quantitative values into a qualitative saliency map.
-Table \ref{tbl:cnn-vis-types} presents existing studies classified according to their techniques and drawbacks.
+Table \ref{tbl:cnn-vis-types} presents existing studies, classified by their techniques and drawbacks.